Call for Papers | 3rd Annual Conference of the Private Sector Development Research Network

 There is no submission fee, and the conference will be delivered in hybrid format, in person and online.
 Travel and in-person attendance will be conditional on restrictions and safety requirements adopted by Columbia University, the City and State of New York, and the Federal Government of the United States at the time of the conference.

-Papers or extended abstracts should be submitted as PDF files to Irina Gnezdilova at email@example.com no later than July 15th, 2021.
+Papers or extended abstracts should be submitted as PDF files to Irina Gnezdilova at firstname.lastname@example.org - deadline for submissions extended to August 10, 2021.
 Authors of accepted papers will be notified in end-August 2021.
 Preference will be given to completed papers or extended abstracts that include a detailed description of the following aspects: (i) objectives and research questions; (ii) methodology; (iii) data that will be used, indicating whether the team has already access to it or is in the process of collecting; (iv) preliminary hypothesis or conclusions of the analysis; and (v) research team.

 Elvin Afandi, ICD